 We greatly appreciate the work of the Head of School Search Committee, and are especially grateful to the co-clerks Carolyn Carr and Fred Dulles.
 Committee members have worked tirelessly and thoughtfully over weekends, evenings, and extended meetings to ensure a successful head search.

 Thanks to all who participated in this head search process.
-We are so grateful for your care and support for FSM and continued commitment to its vital mission.
+We are so grateful for your care and support for FSMN and continued commitment to its vital mission.